NLP2RDF/documentation/docs/prov-and-conf.rst

 Obviously only one property assertion for a specific companion property can be made for the same ``nif:String`` resource without causing ambiguity.
-Thus, whenever several alternative annotations on the same aspect are to be expressed, additional ``nif-ann:AnnotationUnit`` resources can be created and linked to the ``nif:String`` annotated resource.
-In the example, such an ``nif-ann:AnnotationUnit`` is used for the alternative, less probable entity link for string ``ex:doc_offset_0_5`` to ``dbp:Apple_Bank_for_Savings``.
-The same ``nif-ann:AnnotationUnit`` resource can be (re-)used to host multiple annotation statements with provenance and confidence via companion properties, as long as unequivocalness is ensured.
+Thus, whenever several alternative annotations on the same aspect are to be expressed, additional ``nif:AnnotationUnit`` resources can be created and linked to the ``nif:String`` annotated resource.
+In the example, such an ``nif:AnnotationUnit`` is used for the alternative, less probable entity link for string ``ex:doc_offset_0_5`` to ``dbp:Apple_Bank_for_Savings``.
+The same ``nif:AnnotationUnit`` resource can be (re-)used to host multiple annotation statements with provenance and confidence via companion properties, as long as unequivocalness is ensured.

 To ensure possibilities to validate such unambiguity and to ensure that provenance and confidence information using companion properties is completely machine actionable, explicit links between companion properties and their corresponding annotating vocabulary items, as in this excerpt of the current NIF 2.1 Core ontology draft::

-  nif-ann:EntityOccurrence nif-ann:confidenceProperty nif-ann:entityOccurrenceConf ;
+  nif:EntityOccurrence nif:confidenceProperty nif:entityOccurrenceConf ;
-    nif-ann:provenanceProperty nif-ann:entityOccurrenceProv .
+    nif:provenanceProperty nif:entityOccurrenceProv .

-  nif-ann:TermOccurrence nif-ann:confidenceProperty nif-ann:termOccurrenceConf ;
+  nif:TermOccurrence nif:confidenceProperty nif:termOccurrenceConf ;
-    nif-ann:provenanceProperty nif-ann:termOccurrenceProv .
+    nif:provenanceProperty nif:termOccurrenceProv .

-  itsrdf:taIdentRef nif-ann:confidenceProperty nif-ann:taIdentConf ;
+  itsrdf:taIdentRef nif:confidenceProperty nif:taIdentConf ;
-    nif-ann:provenanceProperty nif-ann:taIdentProv .
+    nif:provenanceProperty nif:taIdentProv .

-  itsrdf:taClassRef nif-ann:confidenceProperty nif-ann:taClassConf ;
+  itsrdf:taClassRef nif:confidenceProperty nif:taClassConf ;
-    nif-ann:provenanceProperty nif-ann:taClassProv .
+    nif:provenanceProperty nif:taClassProv .

 Terminology Annotation
 ----------------------